hanrick2000/blog/programming/pub/Best Google Chrome Extensions.md

 - **[Tab Position Customizer 2](https://chrome.google.com/webstore/detail/tab-position-customizer-2/jglbflnkbgbklegdblkohbbbheeeklej)**
   - Open new tab/link on the right of the current tabs
+  - Activate Tab After Tab Closing: Left tab
+  - Open pop-up window as new tab
+    - This can be useful when you want to take a screenshot of the pop-up window
+    - We can also set exceptions for some website (if it doesn't work for them)
 - [Tab Scissors - split tabs into 2 windows](https://chrome.google.com/webstore/detail/tab-scissors/cdochbecpfdpjobpgnacnbepkgcfhoek/related)
 - [Tab Modifier](https://chrome.google.com/webstore/detail/tab-modifier/hcbgadmbdkiilgpifjgcakjehmafcjai)
 - [OneTab - save memory](https://chrome.google.com/webstore/detail/onetab/chphlpgkkbolifaimnlloiipkdnihall/)